Carl Gustaf m/45: Manufacture and use

-The Swedish Army list price of the Carl Gustaf m/45 in the late 1970s was around 600 Swedish krona.
+The Swedish Army list price of the Carl Gustaf m/45 in the late 1970s was around 600 Swedish kronor.

-The Carl Gustaf m/45 was replaced in the Swedish Armed Forces during the mid-1960s with the 7.62mm Ak 4 battle rifle, and starting in 1986 with the 5.56mm Ak 5 assault rifle.
+The Carl Gustaf m/45 was replaced as main infantry weapon in the Swedish Armed Forces during the mid-1960s with the Automatkarbin 4 battle rifle in 7.62×51mm NATO, but remained in use for auxiliary troops like artillery gun crews, supply- and engineering troops and the like until starting in 1986 being replaced with the 5.56mm Ak 5 assault rifle.
 On 2 April 2007 the kpist m/45 was officially declared obsolete when it was retired from the Home Guard who were the last users in the Swedish Armed Forces.

 In addition to Sweden, several other countries have used the weapon, with versions of the weapon being produced in Egypt and the United States.

 Licensed production in Egypt

 The m/45 has been manufactured under license in Egypt as the Port Said and the Akaba.
 The tooling needed for production, as well as technical assistance, was sold by Sweden to Egypt during the 1950s.
 The Port Said looks and functions exactly as the m/45 (first version while the Akaba is a modified and simplified version).
 The Akaba has no barrel jacket and a slightly shorter barrel and the folding butt stock has been replaced by a telescoping wire butt stock similar to the one used on the US M3A1.
 The simplified sights of the Akaba were moved to the front (unprotected post) and back (protected peep) of the receiver.